Global Entrepreneurship Week

 Case Studies in Agribusiness - 5:30 - 7:30 p.m.

 Local businesses discuss the importance that Northwest Ohio plays in the agricultural industry and the impact our area has throughout the world.
-Enjoy food samplings and case studies from Mom Wilson's Country Mart, Monteleone Peppers, The Cookie Jar, Willy's Inc.
+Learn how these local business began and where they are now as well as the ups and downs they've experienced throughout their entrepreneurial journey.
+Enjoy food samplings and case studies from Mom Wilson's Country Mart, Monteleone Peppers, The Cookie Jar, Willy's Inc. Entertainment will be provided by The Pinup Project.